Zaita/Odin/docs/source/dsra_configuration.md

 The "Initial Impact Assessment" only lists ~20 systems.
 This is because we have an "Other/Not-Listed" category that is a catch-all set at "Moderate" in terms of impact levels.
 This is a nice compromise between complexity and coverage.

 ## What are the Risks
-The Odin ships with a pre-configured DSRA that represents six risks.
+Odin ships with a pre-configured DSRA that represents six risks.
 These risks represent the CIA triad as well as some practical risks.
 Removal of risks is not necessary if they are not applicable to your scenario.
 Risks will only show up in the DSRA when they have an assigned impact through the Risk Questionnaire.

 * Information Disclosure (incl Privacy Breach) – The information is disclosed to an unauthorised internal or external party.
 * Information Modification – The information is changed, removing data integrity and truth.